Kirsten Sellheim at Quail Ridge during the Feb 16, 2008 Recruitment Weekend field trip.

 Applicants who are offered admission with missing entrance requirements will be notified prior to matriculation.
 Once enrolled in the program, students will be required to complete missing entrance requirements in the fist year of residence in the program.
 First year students will meet with their First-Year Guidance Committee to determine how the missing entrance requirements will be completed.
 Entrance deficiencies in upper division courses must be taken for a letter grade; lower division courses may be taken for an S/U grade.
 (We may recommend taking courses on campus, a community college, being a teaching assistant in a specific course, or other arrangements as deemed appropriate.)

 Yes.
 The recruitment weekend is by invitation only.
 Invitations will be sent via e-mail in mid to late January.
-Recruitment weekend is scheduled for Friday, February 14 - 15, 2014.
+Recruitment weekend is scheduled for the weekend of February 19-21 2016.
 Candidates will have one full day to interview with multiple faculty members and current graduate students (Friday).
 During the visit, candidates will lodge with Pop Bio students, and on the second day (Saturday), candidates will visit one of the nearby nature reserves.
 Back to FAQs or Back to the top.

 To be eligible for program support (grants and fellowship) and other UC Davis fellowships, you must complete both the internal fellowship application and a FAFSA (note separate deadlines).

-- You will be prompted to complete the "UC Davis Internal Fellowship Application for New Students" as you progress through the online admission application (Due January 2, 2014).
+- You will be prompted to complete the "UC Davis Internal Fellowship Application for New Students" as you progress through the online admission application.

 * International students are exempt from filing a FAFSA as international students are not eligible for federal financial aid.